karry3775/SAO_codes/README.md

 A repository containing codes utilised for implementing a novel analytical method utilizing structures present in a warehouse environment.
 This is a supplemental repository for the paper titled "Structure Aided Odometry (SAO) : A novel analytical odometry technique based on semi-absolute localization for precision warehouse robotic assistance in environments with low feature variation."

 # Code definition
+## urdf
+This folder contains the urdf file of the pioneer2dx robot used for our experiments.
 ## block_counting.py
 An independent code module used for getting the block count as explained in the paper.
 ## coarse2fine.py